Tuesday, September 16, 2025

 2. Take the powdered sugar in a bowl and add the ghee or butter.

-3. With an electric mixture, cream the sugar and butter until it becomes smooth, light and creamy.
+3. With an electric mixer, cream the sugar and butter until it becomes smooth, light and creamy.

 4. Add cardamom powder and mix well together.